MechFroG88/mechfrog88.github.io/_posts/ctf-sg-2021/2021-03-14-live-from-serangoon-road.markdown

 permalink: /ctf-sg-2021/live-from-serangoon-road
 ---

 This is the third challenge from the Crypto section of CTF SG 2021.
-The challenge needs us to break Stream Cipher that uses 4 LFSR.
+The challenge needs us to break a Stream Cipher that uses 4 LFSR.

 ## Statement